The-Wishlist-Co/docs/wishlistSvcAPI.md

 ```

 ## Find Wishlist by Wishlist Reference
-Returns the wishlist that belongs to the given Ref.
+Returns the wishlist that matches the provided wishlistRef (which is the retailer's own wishlist identifier).

 If the wishlist does not exist, this method returns a ResourceNotFound error.

 Endpoint: ```/api/wishlists/{wishlistRef}/byref```